Maggie-Lam/Proteomics-Workshop/index.md

 Time: 3:00 pm to 5:00 pm<br>
 Room: RC1-South 5105 <br>
 Introduction to Analytical and Computational Approaches.<br>
-Big idea: Mass spectrometry is a universal analyzer of protein identity, quantity, interactions, and dynamics <br>
+Big idea: Mass spectrometry is a universal analyzer of protein identity, quantity, interactions, and dynamics. <br>
 - Principles of mass spectrometry and protein identification in mass spectrometry.
 - Introduction to common experimental strategies for protein isolation and detection (Co-IP/BioID/APEX, PCP/LOPIT).<br>
 **Practicum:** Introduction to pathway analysis of identified proteins using DAVID, Reactome.